Find your fixed rate mortgage with Mortgage Advice Bureau

 When you’re deciding between a 2 or 5 year fixed mortgage, consider how long you’ll stay in the house.
 Even if your mortgage is portable, there’s no guarantee your lender will let you do it.

-So if you plan to move house within the next few years, a 2 year fixed mortgage deal (or 3 year fix) may be better for you.
+So if you plan to move house within the next few years, you may prefer a 2 year fixed mortgage deal.

 Compare fixed mortgages with variable and tracker deals